FAQs

 More

 There is pink slime in my shower.
-Is it caused by my water?
+What is it and is it harmful?

 Is water treated with chlorine safe to drink?